George Rauscher

-George Rauscher is a Republican member of the Alaska House of Representatives, representing the 29th District.
+George Rauscher is a Republican member of the Alaska Senate, representing the O district.
+He previously served in the Alaska House of Representatives, representing the 29th District.
 Prior to 2020 redistricting he represented the 9th District.

 Political career

 Rauscher served on the Sutton Community Council from 2007 to 2011.
 He defeated Representative Jim Colver during the August 2016 primary election by 95 votes.
 He defeated Pamela Goode in the November election.

 In 2018, Rauscher won the Republican party nomination over Colver and Goode.
 He was reelected in November 2018, defeating Democrat Bill Johnson and Republican James Squyres.

+Rauscher was appointed to the Alaska Senate in November 2025 to succeed Mike Shower.

+In February 2026, Rauscher's chief of staff was indicted for sex trafficking.
+Rauscher called the charges "a shock to my office" and fired the employee on learning of the charges.